r-devel/translations/Home.md

 3. A [peer reviewer](https://docs.weblate.org/en/latest/workflows.html#peer-review) can add suggestion(s) to the Weblate, however, the suggestion(s) would need approval from the dedicated reviewer(s) before it is accepted as a translation.
 4. Adding the missing worlds in the Glosary.

 Finally, those are the guidelines for the existing languages.
-If your language doesn't exist yet, please feel free to submit a pull request and create it
+If your language doesn't exist yet, please feel free to submit a pull request and create it.

 |Language |
 | -- |